OpenStackweb/oid-sweden-2024/src/pages/content-pages/hungary.md

 [See the Schedule!](https://oideurope2024.openinfra.dev/a/schedule#view=calendar&track=472)

-We'll let you know about our agenda and the presented talks and other events.
-Stay tuned!

 OpenInfra Day Hungary is organized in collaboration with the OpenInfra Foundation and is part of OpenInfra Days Europe, a series of community-run OpenInfra Days and Meetups in May and June 2024.